amallianadhiaratna/company-rooms-reservation/README.md

 - Developer notes :

   - <p>In this project i used image ubuntu:bionic, and the update/installation could take quite some time &#128532;</p>
+    Try to restart docker (`sudo systemctl restart docker`) and run `docker-compose down`

   - Run `docker-compose build` only at the first time.
 If there is any changes on the apps, use `docker-compose up`

+Then you can access the server at http://0.0.0.0:8000/

 ## Run test and coverage